 Accidents and dental emergencies can happen at any time, and we are here and always ready to help.
-You can save valuable time and unnecessary stress by communicating any risks, hobbies, or sports you may be engaging in with your dentist at Tooth or Gum Family Dentistry and Orthodontics so we can best equip you with the gear and knowledge you need to stay safe.
+You can save valuable time and unnecessary stress by communicating any risks, hobbies, or sports you may be engaging in with your dentist at Espinosa Family Dental so we can best equip you with the gear and knowledge you need to stay safe.
 Knowing exactly what to do in an accident or sports injury can be the difference between losing and saving a tooth.

 Remember to save our number in your phone and have it readily available in case of an emergency.
 If one should happen, we are just a phone call away.